Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 out-of-the-box status, but that is not the focus.
 The focus is flexibility with the luxury of drop-in optimized and accurate algorithms and authoring tools.

-While it is a long way off yet, I plan on having a customizable simulation graph.
-I’m not aware of any graph-based physics engine, but I see no reason why it wouldn’t work.

 ### Invent Your Own Laws

 For most physics engines, if you need something extremely custom, you either